CodeYourFuture/CYF-Slack-Your-Future-Project-Backend/README.md

     • is linked to an issue
     • feedback is addressed (if any)

-🥚 home work submission status: You have completed and submitted all assignments for each module (vocabulary, snippets, group or individual projects….)

-🥚check-in status: you have submitted your check-ins for each module chapter

-🥚class and workshop attendance status : you have been present for each class and workshop in person or online .

-🥚 retrospective deliverables : you have submitted your retrospective for each module on your personal repo
+🥚 retrospective deliverables : you have shared your retrospective for each sprint on your project
   </details>
 <details><summary> Project- idea (Slack-clone) </summary>

- This project's goal is to reconstract a fully-functional Slack-Clone By using the base HTML/css code .The application will allow registered users to login and see and receive messages.
+Your goal is to build a Slack clone.
+You will use the base HTML/CSS code supplied.
+The application will allow registered users to login and send and receive messages.

+### Messaging
-A message can contain a link to an external platform, an Image and rich text.
-Users should always be able to see when a message was sent.
+- [ ] Messages can contain a link to an external platform, an image, and rich text.

-Messages can be send one-to-one in a direct conversation from a sender to a receiver, but it is also possible to start a channel in order to support group discussions.
+- [ ] Messages can be sent one-to-one in a direct conversation from a sender to a receiver
+- [ ] Messages can be sent to channel in order to support group discussions.
 Such a channel will always have name, and a list of members.

-The idea is that the user will see a list of all direct messages addressed to them, but also an overview of all channels so he can follow up on the discussions in there.
-Messages in private conversations and messages in group have the same functionality.
 </details>

 ---